 In this fun and exciting (but not scary!) program your young patrons will come face-to-face with a Great White Shark!
-Your patrons will get a "behind-the-scenes" look at how we search for and dive with Great White Sharks!
+Your patrons will get a "behind-the-scenes" look at how we search for and dive with Great Whtite Sharks!

-After the demonstrations, undersea explorers, Wayne and Karen Brown, then take your young patrons on their thrilling adventure in search of great white sharks in South Australia via an exciting and fast-paced, high-definition digital multi-image presentation.
+After the demonstrations, undersea explorers, Wayne and Karen Brown, then take your patrons on their thrilling adventure in search of great white sharks in South Australia via an exciting and fast-paced, high-definition digital multi-image presentation.

 In this multi-image presentation your patrons join the Browns on the expedition boat where they meet the captain and crew.
 As they accompany Wayne and Karen on the expedition in search of great white sharks your patrons meet animals that are part of the marine ecosystem and learn how these animals relate to the great white sharks as part of the ocean food chain.
-The highlight of the presentation is a dive with a 15-foot, 3,000 lb. female great white shark!
+The highlight of the presentation is a dive with a 15 foot, 3,000 lb., female, great white shark!